serokell/blog-posts/Introduction to Free Monads/article.md

   output res
 ```

-Now, the interpreter for this program will need to convert our `FreeAST` to `IO`, since we're doing input and output.
+Now, the interpreter for this program will need to convert our `FreeAST` to `IO` because we're doing input and output.
-We know we can do this with `foldFree`, for that we only need to provide a conversion from the base functor to `IO`:
+We can do this with `foldFree`; we only need to provide a conversion from the base functor to `IO`.

 ```haskell
 computeAST :: FreeAST Int () -> IO ()